-To make it easier for your compressor to be identified, please add at least two photos, preferably four photos, one photo from each side.
-More photos of an older air compressor almost always leads to faster help.
+To make it easier for your air compressor to be identified, please add at least two photos, preferably four photos, one photo from each side.
+More photos of an older air compressor almost always lead to faster help.

 No photo?
 Sorry, your posting cannot be approved for this page.